OPENAIRINTERFACE/openairinterface5g/nfapi/README.md

 * Also check the function `vnf_p7_pack_and_send_p7_msg()` in `vnf_p7.c` for upgrade.
 * Write the `dl_tti` equivalent for `oai_nfapi_dl_config_req` in `nfapi_vnf.c` and other such functions.
 * Check if `nr_schedule_response()` needs to be upgraded
+* Resolve the hard-coded areas in source code.

 ### Testing
 * Test by running VNF on a terminal and PNF in rfsim parallely